A Wild History

 By Darrell Lewis

-Northern Territory Chief Minister’s History Book Award 2013
+Joint winner of the Northern Territory Chief Minister’s History Book Award 2013

 "If Ned Kelly had been gentler and more learned but just as much a bushman he might have written A Wild History"

 — Tom Griffiths, Inside Story, 13/12/2012

 On December 22, 2012, in The Australian, journalist and author Nicolas Rothwell nominated A Wild History as his Book of the Year.

 * * *

 "Now at last this majestic tract of north Australia has its defining history...Wild tales, dark times, deep history."